Rethinking Spatial Dimensions of Vision Transformers: Revisiting spatial dimensions

 \subsection{Architecture design}

 The architectures proposed in ViT paper~\cite{vit} aimed at datasets larger than ImageNet.
 These architectures (ViT-Large, ViT-Huge) have an extremely large scale than general ImageNet networks, so it is not easy to compare them with other networks.
 So, following the previous study~\cite{deit} of Vision Transformer on ImageNet, we design the PiT at a scale similar to the small-scale ViT architectures (ViT-Base, ViT-Small, ViT-Tiny).
-In the DeiT paper~\cite{deit}, ViT-Small and ViT-Tiny are named as DeiT-S and DeiT-Ti, but in order to avoid confusion due to the model name change, we use ViT for all models.
+In the DeiT paper~\cite{deit}, ViT-Small and ViT-Tiny are named DeiT-S and DeiT-Ti, but to avoid confusion due to the model name change, we use ViT for all models.
 Corresponding to the three scales of ViT (tiny, small, and base), we design four scales of PiT (tiny, extra small, small, and base).
 Detail architectures are described in Table~\ref{table:pit_architecture}.
 For convenience, we abbreviate the model names: Tiny - Ti, eXtra Small - XS, Small - S, Base - B FLOPs and spatial size were measured based on $224\times224$ image.
 Since PiT uses a larger spatial size than ViT, we reduce the stride size of the embedding layer to 8, while patch-size is 16 as ViT.
-A total of two pooling layers are used for PiT, and the channel increase of the pooling layer was implemented by increasing the number of heads of multi-head attention.
-We design PiT to have the similar depth to ViT, and adjust the channels and the heads to have smaller FLOPs, parameter size, and GPU latency than those of ViT.
-We want to clarify that PiT is not designed by large-scale parameter search such as NAS~\cite{liu2018darts,cai2018proxylessnas}, so PiT can be further improved through a network architecture search algorithm.
+Two pooling layers are used for PiT, and the channel increase is implemented as increasing the number of heads of multi-head attention.
+We design PiT to have a similar depth to ViT, and adjust the channels and the heads to have smaller FLOPs, parameter size, and GPU latency than those of ViT.
+We clarify that PiT is not designed with large-scale parameter search such as NAS~\cite{liu2018darts,cai2018proxylessnas}, so PiT can be further improved through a network architecture search.